 This is not a gaming company but experience in game development is a requirement.

-Compensation for the Beta phase – which should last about 10 months – will be both salary (same as me) + equity…remember it’s a seed stage startup.
+Compensation for the seed phase – which should last about 10 months – will be both salary (same as me) + equity…remember it’s a seed stage startup.
 I’d love to have someone in New York (close by), but am really just looking for the right partner.

 More info for the right candidate(s).